appsome-solutions/personashare-be/README.md

 After that, You can start tunneling calling `./ngrok http 3000` which exposes Your `http://localhost:3000`.

 In that case You can define `NOTIFY_URL` in Your `.env` file just putting something like that: `NOTIFY_URL=https://485c70ba.ngrok.io/notify`.

+## Available endpoints

+When server is running, there are some endpoints that can be used to test:

+[/app](http://localhost:3000/app) - You can get the QRCode to get to the FE application in mobile device,

+[/login](http://localhost:3000/login) - endpoint for testing the sign in feature with Firebase

+[/profile](http://localhost:3000/profile) - endpoint for testing the profile page after login

 ## License